4d/docs/docs/WebServer/qodly-studio.md

 #### At the project level

-After you have enabled access to the studio at the application level, you need to explicitly designate every project that can be accessed.
+After you have enabled access to Qodly Studio at the application level, you need to explicitly designate every project that can be accessed.
 The **Enable access to Qodly Studio** option must be enabled on the [Web Features page of the 4D application's Settings](../settings/web.md#enable-access-to-qodly-studio).

 Keep in mind that [user settings](../settings/overview.md) can be defined at several levels, and that priorities apply.